neondatabase/website/content/docs/functions/trim.md

 FROM user_inputs;
 ```

-This query demonstrates trimming asterisks from the beginning, end, and both sides of the `input` column.
+The query above demonstrates trimming asterisks from the beginning, end, and both sides of the `input` column, as shown in the following table.

 ```text
   leading_trimmed   |  trailing_trimmed  |  both_trimmed